MontaineHOA/CCnR/07_assessments.md

 The lien for assessment
 provided for in this Article shall be subordinate to the hen of any first mortgage.
 Sale or transfer of any Lot shall not affect the assessment lien.
-However, the sale or transfer of any Lot pursuant to a mortgage foreclosure, or any proceeding m heu thereof, shall extinguish the lien created pursuant to this Article as to payments which become due prior to such sale or transfer.
+However, the sale or transfer of any Lot pursuant to a mortgage foreclosure, or any proceeding in heu thereof, shall extinguish the lien created pursuant to this Article as to payments which become due prior to such sale or transfer.
 No sale or transfer, however, shall relieve such Lot from liability for any assessments which thereafter become due or from the hen thereof.